Forced Marriage of Children Happens in America, Too

 Between 2009 and 2011, at least 3,000 girls and young women from 47 U.S. states were forced into marriage—including many under the age of 18.
 This data comes from a survey conducted by the Tahirih Justice Center, an nongovernmental organization that provides pro bono legal services for abused immigrant women and girls in the United States.

 Minors attempting to escape from forced marriages have fewer options than adults.
-Most women’s shelters do not take in people under the age of 18.
+Most women’s shelters do not take in girls under the age of 18.
 For those that do, legal guardians or CPS are called after 24 hours.

 Amin is now 26.
 She recently launched the Naila Amin Foundation, dedicated to creating the first shelter in the U.S. to protect underage American girls from child marriages and honor killings.